-- The IPPI Card does not provide any insurance coverage. - · Flight safety is ultimately the pilot's own responsibility. - CIVL encourages all pilots to use the IPPI Card. - CIVL also encourage all NAC, federation or associated associations to promote and issue the IPPI Card.
-A guide to administering this program can be found at: IPPI Card Info Pack
+- The IPPI Card does not provide any insurance coverage. - Flight safety is ultimately the pilot's own responsibility. - CIVL encourages all pilots to use the IPPI Card. - CIVL also encourage all NAC, federation or associated associations to promote and issue the IPPI Card.
+A guide to administering this program can be found here: